egfanboy/react-sudoku/README.md

 Finally, after the installation is complete -- run the program by using ```yarn run start:dev``` or ```npm run start:dev```.

 A partially filled sudoku board should pop up in the browser of your choice.
+Adjust your difficulty by using the dropdown at the top of the UI to select between easy, medium, and hard.
 Happy puzzling!

 ## User Interface